TTCaribVista|IAGRO SAT Caribbean

 Exploratory Meeting

-Present satellite intelligence to CDB.
+Present satellite intelligence to Development Finance Partners.
 Engage T&T Ministry of Agriculture, NAMDEVCO, and the Caroni Land Use Committee.

 02